 The most important factor to consider before starting the process of submitting a report is to make sure to have read and understood the scope, respect it, and read it again for good measure.
 This is in place to provide safe harbour for researchers while participating in ethical hacking activities within the program rules.

-We digress, when writing up a report be sure to provide clear and concise information in order to determine the steps to be taken in which the vulnerability can be reproduced.
+We digress; when writing up a report, be sure to provide clear and concise information to determine the steps to take in which the vulnerability can be reproduced.

-The Intigriti platform has the following required fields of which are needed to submit a report.
+The Intigriti platform has the following required fields which are needed to submit a report.

 In order to submit reports: